About

 -About the USDA Community Facilities Program

-The Community Facilities Program is provided by USDA Rural Development to help support the financing and investment of essential facilities in rural communities.
-The Community Facilities Programs offer direct loans, loan guarantees and grants to develop or improve essential public services and facilities.
+The Community Facilities Program was provided by USDA Rural Development to help support the financing and investment of essential facilities in rural communities.
+The Community Facilities Programs offer direct loans, loan guarantees, and grants to develop or improve essential public services and facilities.
 These amenities help increase the competitiveness of rural communities in attracting and retaining businesses that provide employment and services for their residents.

 Public bodies, non-profit organizations and federally recognized American Indian Tribes can use the funds to construct, expand or improve facilities that provide health care, education, public safety, and public services.
 Projects include fire and rescue stations, village and town halls, health care clinics, hospitals, adult and child care centers, assisted living facilities, rehabilitation centers, public buildings, schools, libraries, and many other community-based initiatives.
 Financing may also cover the costs for land acquisition, professional fees, and purchase of equipment.
 These facilities not only improve the basic quality of life but assist in the development and sustainability of rural America.